AlayaNetwork/alaya-truffle/docs/source/getting-started/using-truffle-develop-and-the-console.md

 Reasons to use **Truffle console**:

 * You have a client you're already using, such as platon
-* You want to migrate to a testnet (or the main Ethereum network)
+* You want to migrate to a testnet (or the main PlatON network)
 * You want to use a specific mnemonic or account list

 Reasons to use **Truffle Develop**: